canarybit/az-cvm-guest-attestation/README.md

-ℹ️ **Note:** This repository includes only the **Platform Guest Attestation** code from the original *Azure Confidential Computing Confidential VM Guest Attestation* repository: https://github.com/Azure/confidential-computing-cvm-guest-attestation
+ℹ️ **Note:** This repository is a copy of the **Platform Guest Attestation** code available in the original *Azure Confidential Computing Confidential VM Guest Attestation* repository: https://github.com/Azure/confidential-computing-cvm-guest-attestation

 # Platform Guest Attestation